knjcode/slack-inviteviz/README.md

 __2. Export history of invitations__

 Export history of invitations automatically from your slack team's [Accepted invitations](https://my.slack.com/admin/invites#accepted) page.
 And save it as `accepted_invites.json` in your current directory.
+And also save your slack team name as `team_name.json`.

 ```
 $ cd slack-inviteviz